 Relocating with a family amplifies both the stakes and complexity of an international move.
-Beyond the usual considerations of cost of living and career opportunities, parents must weigh factors that directly impact their children's wellbeing and development: educational quality, safety standards, healthcare access, and the availability of family-oriented infrastructure and activities.
-Getting these decisions right can set children up for extraordinary experiences and opportunities; getting them wrong can create stress that undermines the entire adventure.
+Beyond cost of living and career opportunities, parents must weigh factors that directly affect their children's wellbeing: educational quality, safety, healthcare access, and family-oriented infrastructure.
+Getting these decisions right sets children up for extraordinary experiences; getting them wrong creates stress that undermines the whole move.

 Defining Family-Friendly: What Really Matters

-The term 'family-friendly' gets thrown around loosely, but for parents making major relocation decisions, it's worth unpacking what it actually means.
-Family-friendliness encompasses multiple dimensions, and different families will weight these factors differently based on their circumstances and priorities.
-Understanding the full picture helps you make choices aligned with your specific needs.
+The term 'family-friendly' gets thrown around loosely, but for parents making relocation decisions, it's worth unpacking what it actually means.
+Different families weight these factors differently based on their circumstances.

 - Education: Quality of public schools, availability and cost of international schools, extracurricular programs